-Looking to set (and actually achieve) goals for yourself during lockdown?
+Looking to set (and actually achieve) goals for yourself?
 Get tips on how to pace your action steps, ideas for how to reflect on what went well (and didn’t work), even grab free printable pages for recording your goals!

 What a time to be alive.

 And by “what a time,” of course I mean what a strange, weird, new, different, exhausting, challenging, chaotic time.